A functional limit theorem for dependent sequences with infinite variance stable limits: Introduction

-A very readable proof of the functional limit theorem for the processes $V_n$ for infinite variance i.i.d.\ regularly varying sequences $(X_n)_n$ can be found in Resnick~\cite{Resnick07}.
-Leadbetter and Rootz\'{e}n~\cite{Leadbetter88} studied this question for more general sequences in the context of extreme value theory.
-They found necessary and sufficient conditions for the functional limit theorem to hold in Skorohod's $J_1$ topology.
-However, this choice of topology excludes many important applied models.
-Avram and Taqqu \cite{Avram92} obtained a functional limit theorem in $D[0, 1]$ endowed with Skorohod's $M_1$ topology for sums of moving averages with nonnegative coefficients (see Section~\ref{S:flt} for the definition of the $M_1$ topology).
-They also showed why the $J_1$ metric is not well suited for studying weak convergence of the processes $V_n$ when the variables $X_n$ are not independent.
-For some more recent articles with related but somewhat different subjects we refer to Sly and Heyde~\cite{Sly08} who obtained nonstandard limit theorems for functionals of regularly varying sequences with long-range Gaussian dependence structure sequences, and also to Aue et al.~\cite{Aue08} who investigated the limit behavior of the functional CUSUM statistic and its randomly permuted version for i.i.d.\ random variables which are in the domain of attraction of a strictly $\alpha$--stable law, for $\alpha \in (0,2)$.
+A functional limit theorem for the processes $V_n$ for infinite variance i.i.d. regularly varying sequences $(X_n)$ was established in Skorohod~\cite{Skorohod57}, a very readable proof of which can be found in Resnick~\cite{Resnick07}.
+For stationary sequences, this question was studied by Leadbetter and Rootz\'{e}n~\cite{Leadbetter88} and Tyran-Kami{\'n}ska~\cite{TK10SPA}.
+Essentially, what they showed is that the functional limit theorem holds in Skorohod's $J_1$ topology if and only if certain point processes of extremes converge to a Poisson random measure, which in turn is equivalent to a kind of nonclustering property for extreme values.
+The implication is that for many interesting models, convergence in the $J_1$ topology cannot hold.
+This fact led Avram and Taqqu~\cite{Avram92} and Tyran-Kami{\'n}ska \cite{TK10SPL} to opt for Skorohod's $M_1$ topology instead, a choice which turns out to work for linear processes with regularly varying innovations and nonnegative coefficients; see Section~\ref{Sflt} for the definition of the $M_1$ topology.
+For some more recent articles with related but somewhat different subjects we refer to Sly and Heyde~\cite{Sly08} who obtained nonstandard limit theorems for functionals of regularly varying sequences with long-range Gaussian dependence structure, and also to Aue et al.~\cite{Aue08} who investigated the limit behavior of the functional CUSUM statistic and its randomly permuted version for i.i.d. random variables which are in the domain of attraction of a strictly $\alpha$-stable law, for $\alpha\in(0,2)$.